-The Science Museum of Minnesota knows that diversity generates better ideas, inspires creativity, and is essential to building a positive workplace.
-As an employer of choice, we hire and retain employees by valuing differences, creating a collaborative work environment, and providing promotional and career development opportunities.
+The Science Museum of Minnesota knows that diversity generates better ideas, inspires creativity and is essential to building a positive workplace.
+As an employer of choice we hire and retain the best employees by valuing differences, creating a collaborative work environment, and providing promotional and career development opportunities.
 Read our Statement on Equity and Inclusion.

 Job Duties & Responsibilities:

 Conduct evaluation and research:

 - Plan and conduct evaluation and research studies, which includes understanding the context, developing a plan, developing instruments, planning data collection, conducting analysis, and reporting findings.

 - Use appropriate tools, software, piloting strategies, and other professional practices and expertise to do this work.

 - Conduct studies using theory and practice that include and amplify voices from individuals and communities that might not be regularly heard or represented.

 - Plan work using insights and practices from existing work in evaluation and research methods, equity and access research, and informal science education.

 - Work collaboratively, on teams inside the department, division, museum, and beyond, to achieve project outcomes.

 - Lead teams that do collaborative work, mostly within the department.